00VOID/flblog/content/sessions/session-14.md

 Galivan sank to his knees, sweat dripping from his brow, the weight of failure crashing down upon him like a collapsing temple.
 His breath came in short, shallow gasps.
 He had spent everything—every ounce of knowledge, every fragment of power.
 And still, he had failed.

 His gaze darted wildly around the chamber.
 The blood-soaked stone floor.
-The corpse of Alara, her sacrifice now seemingly in vain.
+The corpse of Elara, her sacrifice now seemingly in vain.
 The flickering lantern, casting long shadows over the writhing, transforming Kelgar.

 He had failed.